Skip to Content

 • My primary interests are in biostatistics (or another quantitative area of biology) can I take the core course Pass/Fail?

 If you are committed to a quantitative or computational degree track and will complete extensive coursework in these areas, you may register for GS21 1018 - Foundations of Biomedical Research for Quantitative Students.
 You must obtain permission from the Office of Academic Affairs.
-These students will attend all class sessions as those students enrolled in GS21 1017 but are NOT expected to participate in breakout sessions, neither in the biostats or applied next generation sequencing modules.
+These students will attend all class sessions as those students enrolled in GS21 1017 but are NOT expected to participate in quizzes, breakout sessions, neither in the biostats or applied next generation sequencing modules.
 Students registering for the GS21 1018 will be graded Pass/Fail based only on class attendance.

 • Is Ethics included in the Core Course?